WinUICommunity/WinUICommunity/README.md

 ---

 ## 🔥 ContextMenuExtensions 🔥
-add a new ContextMenu for Windows 11/10.
+Add a new ContextMenu for Windows 11/10.
+You can use it in any .Net >= 8.0 apps which supports Package Identity. this means you can use it in WPF or WinForm with MSIX Packaging.

 #### 💻 Installation | Nuget
 ```